-First revealed in the year 2012 with a sexy jet-black onyx dial, the updated Jaquet Droz Eclipse has been reissued in an even dressier version with its face finished with ivory Grand Feu enamel.
+First revealed in the year 2012 with a sexy jet-black onyx dial, the updated Jaquet Droz Eclipse J012613200 has been reissued in an even dressier version with its face finished with ivory Grand Feu enamel.
 Although the beige-colored plate (which is not only pleasant to look at but is also difficult to manufacture on an industrial scale) doesn’t do a particularly good job mimicking a night sky, it still makes the watch a perfect choice for those looking for a dressy moon-phase timekeeper.

-Looking at the official specification of the Jaquet Droz The Eclipse Ivory Enamel (Ref.
+Looking at the official specification of the Eclipse Ivory Enamel (Ref.
 J012613200), I can assume that there are only two things that make the updated watch different from the 2012 model: the choice of materials and the size of its elegantly shaped body.

 While it is still powered by the same Jaquet Droz 6553L2 self-winding caliber (although not as spectacular as jobs created by Patek Philippe and Jaeger-LeCoultre, it is still quite complex and is also beautifully decorated completely justifying the use of sapphire crystal on its display back), it now comes in a lot more expensive 18-karat red gold body with the same precious metal used to craft the three hands, as well as the eight stars and a classic-looking moon disk (the latter doesn’t look as happy as its predecessor, by the way).

-The watch has also become considerably smaller shrinking from generous 43 mm to more elegant (and also more, um, wearable with formal attire) 39 millimeters in diameter.
+The watch has also become considerably smaller shrinking from a generous 43 mm to more elegant (and also more, um, wearable with formal attire) 39 millimeters in diameter.
 Together with an approximate height of 12.7 millimeters, the watch looks a tad bulky.
-Regretfully, the Swiss watchmaker didn’t manage to make the watch slimmer, but, even with this dimensions, the watch is comfortable to have on a normal wrist even if you plan to wear it with a tight-cuffed shirt.
+Regretfully, the Swiss watchmaker didn’t manage to make the watch slimmer, but, even with these dimensions, the watch is comfortable to have on a normal wrist even if you plan to wear it with a tight-cuffed shirt.